-Investing in different companies, diverse industries and even different countries is the best way to have a well-diversified portfolio.
-Diversification however does not eliminate risk, it only reduces it.
+Investing in different companies, diverse industries, and even countries is the best way to have a well-diversified portfolio.
+Diversification, however, does not eliminate risk; it only reduces it.

 The Road To Building Your First Portfolio

-Most investors are risk averse, meaning that they prefer to reduce risk even if return is minimised along with it.
+Most investors are risk-averse, meaning they prefer to reduce risk even if the return is minimised.
 However, no two portfolios are the same.
 How do you allocate your resources?

-Do you go for high risk/high return?
+Do you go for high-risk/high return?
 Do you play it safe and settle for less profit?
-Building a portfolio can be a daunting process given the many variables in play.
-First and most important step is to understand why you want to invest in the first place?
+Building a portfolio can be daunting, given the many variables in play.
+The first and most important step is to understand why you want to invest in the first place.

-Are you saving for a long term goal?
+Are you saving for a long-term goal?
 Are you willing to take risks?
 If so, how much risk is too much?
-All these are questions you should be asking yourself before engaging in any investment activities.
+All these are questions you should ask yourself before engaging in investment activities.

 How to solve this dilemma?
 Here are some steps to follow for beginner investors.